Training providers can give you information and talk through the options before you decide to enrol in a course.

 Universities offer information and career advice to current or potential students.

 See Flinders University, University of South Australia and University of Adelaide or course finder.

 Australian Apprenticeships Centres

 Australian Apprenticeships Centres (AACs) put employers in touch with people who want to start an apprenticeship or traineeship.
 They give information to apprentices, trainees and employers on everything to do with training as part of an apprenticeship or traineeship.

 Visit Australian Apprenticeships Centres to search for your nearest centre.
 Make an appointment to talk with one of their staff.

-If you’re unemployed, Centrelink may refer you to a Job Services Australia (JSA) Provider who can talk to you about your existing skills, job prospects and training options.
+If you’re unemployed, Centrelink may refer you to a jobactive employment services provider who can talk to you about your existing skills, job prospects and training options.